 There are a few museums, such as the Hong Kong Heritage Museum in Sha Tin, where you will find a lot of art and historical artifacts from Hong Kong, as well as an exhibition about their most famous resident, Bruce Lee.
 Also, there are a number of religious sites such as the 10,000 Buddha Monastery.

 But the most popular thing to do in the New Territories is to relax with nature.
 Taking a bike ride, going for a hike, or finding a hidden waterfall or beach are popular things to do.

 The Islands of Hong Kong!

 While there are technically more than 200 islands in Hong Kong, only a few of them are accessible and have things to do.
-The most popular is Lantau Island, famous for it’s giant Buddha statue and Po Lin Monastery high up in the mountains.
+You can visit many of Hong Kong’s islands and beautiful beaches (yes, beaches!), but the most popular is Lantau Island, famous for it’s giant Buddha statue and Po Lin Monastery high up in the mountains.

 But this large island also offers many other things for visitors, including Tai O fishing village, lots of hiking trails, beautiful beaches…and the Discovery Bay resort area, which is actually where Disneyland is located!
 There are actually many things to do on Lantau Island.
 To make the most of your visit (and save you time with planning), you can choose to take a day tour of Lantau Island which will take you to all the top spots.

 Lamma Island is also another popular, and more peaceful island.
 This smaller island is located just off of the Hong Kong Island and accessible by ferry.
 It’s much more relaxed, and offers great beaches and hiking trails.